Golf Solitaire

 Common Golf Solitaire variants

 Golf rules vary more than Klondike rules.
-Solitarium uses a no-wrap version: Ace connects only with 2, King connects only with Queen, suits are ignored, and there is no redeal.
+Solitarium uses a wrap-around version: Ace connects with both 2 and King, suits are ignored, and there is no redeal.

 Can I undo in Golf Solitaire?